 A personal crisis during this time led Steve into psychotherapy, and thence to training as a Psychosynthesis counsellor at the Psychosynthesis and Education Trust (www.psychosynthesistrust.org.uk).
 He combined work as a counsellor with playing music again – now combining drumming (including the west African djembe) and singing with his violin playing in the Carnival Band from 1999 to 2017 (www.carnivalband.com).
 The Carnival Band are best known for their UK Christmas tours with English folk legend, Maddy Prior.
 Steve made the difficult decision to leave this fantastic group in order to pursue new musical avenues, including Integral music (see below).
 Steve worked for many years as musician/song writer/actor with Bamboozle Theatre, a company working with children with special needs (www.bamboozletheatre.co.uk).
 After moving from London to Devon in 2003, Steve formed his own band, Blue Jewel.
 He had been writing songs since 1993, and Blue Jewel was a vehicle for his own songs and arrangements (he also wrote for Maddy Prior and the Carnival Band).
 Blue Jewel recorded two albums and was very successful in the Devon folk scene before the band split up in 2013.
 Steve and two colleagues formed a ceilidh band, Blue Jewel Ceilidh Band (www.bluejewel.info) which is one of the most sought after bands in the region.
 In 2015 Steve formed a folk duo with Mike Cosgrave, Cosgrave & Banks (www.cosgraveandbanks.com).

 Psychosynthesis led Steve to Ken Wilber’s writing (www.kenwilber.com), where he found, for the first time, something he had been seeking for years: a way of understanding, and integrating psychology and spirituality which made sense to a person rooted in rationality, a revelation that Wilber’s work has brought to many thousands of people around the globe.
 Steve’s personal development journey has included several years of psychodynamic therapy, men’s work, and meditation within the Buddhist tradition, including many meditation retreats, with the Triatna Buddhist Community, and at Gaia House in Devon, with teachers including Rob Burbea, Chris Cullen, Martine Bachelor, Stephen Batchelor, Christina Feldman, Charles Genoud and Yanai Postelnik.
 He has been on the one week intensive in Mindful Self-Compassion with Chris Germer and Kristin Neff.
 He has been meditating since 1990, and his desire to make sense of the spiritual path, and how it fits with both psychology and the rational-scientific worldview has occupied him since that time, informed all the while by the extraordinary synthesis provided by Wilber’s Integral approach.
 Steve worked for leadership consultancy, Inner Leadership, applying both Psychosynthesis and the Integral model to organisational leadership.
 Steve attended the first Integral Ecology conference, in Boulder, 2003.
-He presented at the Integral European Conferences in Hungary in May 2018, online in May 2020.
-The IEC conferences are the foremost gathering of Integral thought leaders adn practitioners in the world.
+He presented at the Integral European Conferences in 2018, 2020 and 2021.
+The IEC conferences are the foremost gathering of Integral thought leaders and practitioners in the world.
 Steve has taught counselling, has co-led Men’s Rites of Passage intensives, and now runs Integral workshops and retreats (click here for more info).
+He has also trained as a Mindfulness teacher and offers Mindfulness courses and 1-1 coaching.

 © Steve Banks 2020